0%

 Lake Henry Colorado Fishing Report Today 🎣

-As a High Plains reservoir situated in Crowley County, just east of Ordway, Lake Henry presents a unique set of challenges and rewards for the early-season angler.
+As a High Plains reservoir situated in Crowley County, Lake Henry presents a unique set of challenges and massive rewards for the spring angler.
 Averaging just six feet in depth with a maximum depth barely touching ten feet, this 1,100-acre basin is heavily influenced by wind and rapid temperature fluctuations.
-The lake has an incredible resilience story; after going completely dry in 2013, Colorado Parks and Wildlife (CPW) aggressively restocked it in 2014.
-Today, it stands as a highly productive warm-water fishery.
-Right now, we are navigating the heart of the shoulder season.
-The biological clock of the lake's resident predators is ticking toward the pre-spawn feed, making this a highly strategic window for those willing to brave the unpredictable High Plains elements.
+After a complete refill and aggressive restocking by Colorado Parks and Wildlife a decade ago, the lake has matured into a highly productive warm-water fishery.
+Right now, with water temperatures hovering around that magical 56-degree mark, the biological clock of the lake's resident predators is triggering aggressive pre-spawn and spawning feeds.
+Here is your comprehensive guide to breaking down the lake this season.

 1. GO/NO-GO STATUS